 1. Create some credibility on social media

 You can create credibility on social media by sharing your knowledge with the world.
-You can post ‘DIY or how to’ videos on YouTube, start a blog, and answer questions on Quora.
-Having a respectable follower base for your channel or blog is something which will make you stand out in your applicant pool.
+You can post ‘DIY or how-to’ videos on YouTube, start a blog, and answer questions on Quora.
+Having a respectable follower base for your channel or blog is something that will make you stand out in your applicant pool.

 2. Learn a new language